openshift/custom-domains-operator/README.md

 # Openshift Dedicated Custom Domain Operator

-This allows for a custom domain with custom certificate to be installed as a day-2 operation.
+This operator sets up a custom domain with custom certificate to be installed as a day-2 operation.

 ### Prerequisites